uwcartlab/webmapping/Chapter02/readme.md

 ###### Example 3.6: Set Class and ID by changing object properties.
         //get the div id
-        var theid = document.querySelector('#myDiv').id;
+        var theid = document.querySelector('#mydiv').id;

         //set the id to newdiv
-        document.querySelector('#myDiv').id = "newdiv";
+        document.querySelector('#mydiv').id = "newdiv";

         //set the class
         document.querySelector('#newDiv').className = "foo";

-In Example 3.6, we access the `'myDiv'` element, select the `id` property, and assign it to a variable.
-That variable will now have a value of `'myDiv'`.
+In Example 3.6, we access the `'mydiv;` element, select the `id` property, and assign it to a variable.
+That variable will now have a value of `'mydiv;`.
 We also can assign a new `id` value.
 We follow similar steps to set the `class`, though note that in JavaScript, `className` is used to set `class`.
 This is just one of the many quirks of the language!
 In general, this technique is preferred to `setAttribute()`, but depending on the project you may end up using a bit of both.
 You also can use this approach to access any HTML attribute, such as `src` for images or scripts, or `href` for links.

 _**[.forEach()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)**_: This is the same `forEach()` method used in Example 2.6, only with a slightly different use case: looping multiple elements selected with `querySelectorAll`.
 This is useful if you need to use individual attribute values of each element or need to assign different values to each element using imported data (Example 3.7).